This accessibility statement applies to the website located at https://royalholloway.ac.uk

 We are working with third parties to remove or improve the accessibility of components that they update.

-We are implementing a solution called Ally for websites which will enable documents to be surfaced on different formats such as ebraille and audio format, this is due to be implemented in October 2020.
+We have partially implemented a solution called Ally for websites which will enable documents to be converted to different formats such as ebraille and audio format.

 Preparation of this accessibility statement

-The outcomes of those reports have been distilled into a list of actionable items that we have been working on to improve the accessibility of the website.
+The outcomes of those reports have been distilled into a list of actionable items that we have been working on to improve the accessibility of this website.